-Developed by Aaron Mattes, Active Isolated Stretching (AIS) is a dynamic system for improving your flexibility and overall well-being.
+Developed by Aaron Mattes, Active Isolated Stretching (AIS) is a dynamic system that uses neuromuscular technics & movement for improving your flexibility and overall well-being.
 As you probably already know, stretching your muscles not only reduces your chance of injury, but also strengthens your tendons and improves your circulation.

 Neuromuscular therapy is a system of massage techniques that were developed in the 1930's by Dr. Stanley Lief in England.
 It uses a holistic approach towards healing, emphasizing and stimulating the body's natural ability to heal itself.
 Neuromuscular therapy also enhances the function of joints and muscles, and accelerates the overall healing process by facilitating the release of endorphins.

 Pregnancy Massage is a style of bodywork designed specifically for pregnant women - I have special cushions to allow face down massage for most clients.
 Pregnancy is a time when a woman's body endures tremendous stress due to dramatic physical and emotional changes.
 Using various techniques specially developed for the expecting mother, Pregnancy Massage helps release the pain and discomfort experienced throughout pregnancy.
 The benefits are profound, including emotional support, the relief of joint pain due to extra weight and postural imbalance, and improved breathing and relaxation.